jerry54604/Library.js/README.md

 # Sort.js

-A JavaScript function to provide more flexible for Array.prototype.sort()
+A JavaScript function to provide more flexible sorting for Array.prototype.sort()

 ## Usage
 **Sample Data**